namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 # motivation
 I know more about Databricks for distributed computing.
 But there is also the Kubernetes world.
 Let’s read some more on that.

 Was wondering hmm, I have used Tensorflow, pytorch on standalone VMs in the past and I know that Spark has its own distributed libraries, so do  Tensorflow, pytorch natively support spark, hmm?
-(Basically learned no)

 ## lingering questions
 - (1) What are the dominant technologies for distributed computing? (spark, and containerization by K8S)
-- (2) specifically GPU vs cluster based, are these alternatives? (learning hybrid actually common too.)
+- (2) specifically GPU vs cluster based, are these alternatives?
 - (3) Are the typical deep learning options (Tensorflow, pytorch) abstracted by Horovod/ TFJobs or did Tensorflow , pytorch need to be modified to suport multiple clusters ?
 Wondering about the level of abtraction basically.
 - (4) Back prop has some parallelization opportunities , but there are lot of dependencies too. wondering, hmm, what are some parallelization methods w.r.t. what us available?
 - (5) are Horovod (and TFJobs) only really for deep learning or how about xgboost? (ah xgboost has its own, not on top of Horovod though)